Construction Oversight on Complex Residential Projects

 Can the GMP change after it's set?

 The GMP can be amended for owner-directed changes (scope additions, design modifications, or finish upgrades initiated by the owner) and for conditions explicitly excluded from the GMP scope.
 Each amendment is documented with full pricing backup and requires the owner's approval before execution.
-The GMP does not change for conditions that the CM should have anticipated during pre-construction or for cost increases within the defined scope - those risks are the CM's to manage.
+The GMP does not change for conditions that the CM should have anticipated during pre-construction or for cost increases within the defined scope.
+Those risks are the CM's to manage.

 What is shared savings and how does it work?

 Shared savings is the mechanism that aligns the CM's financial interest with cost efficiency.
-If the actual project cost comes in below the GMP, the difference is divided between the owner and the CM at a pre-agreed ratio - commonly 75% to the owner and 25% to the CM.
+If the actual project cost comes in below the GMP, the difference is divided between the owner and the CM at a pre-agreed ratio, commonly 75% to the owner and 25% to the CM.
 Every dollar the CM saves through efficient procurement, smart scheduling, proactive problem-solving, and careful cost management generates $0.25 for the CM and $0.75 for the owner.
 The savings distribution is calculated from the auditable final cost reconciliation.

-Tell Us About Your Project | How Our Engagements Work
+Tell Us About Your Project | How Construction Management Works

 The information on this page is provided for educational purposes and reflects the author's professional experience managing complex residential projects under multiple delivery models.
-Fee percentages, cost ranges, and structural descriptions represent typical conditions in the Los Angeles luxury residential market and may vary by project, market conditions, and specific contractual terms.
+Fee percentages, cost ranges, and structural descriptions represent typical conditions in the Los Angeles residential market and may vary by project, market conditions, and specific contractual terms.
 This page does not constitute legal, financial, or professional advice.
 Owners should consult with their attorney and financial advisor before selecting a construction delivery method.
 All contractual structures described should be reviewed by legal counsel before execution.